ECU Health Policy

 Supporting research to inform better approaches to spinal healthcare

-The ECU supports and facilitates research through its Research Council as well as supporting the establishment of research foundations in its member national associations.
+The ECU supports and facilitates research through the ECCRE as well as supporting the establishment of research foundations in its member national associations.

-The ECU ring fences a proportion of each per capita fee for research and in addition dedicates grants to support specific research initiatives.
+The ECU ring fences 25% per capita fee for research and in addition dedicates grants to support specific research initiatives.
 It welcomes applications for research funding through a dedicated system administered by its Research Council.

 Increasing numbers of chiropractors throughout Europe